IRS Form 3800 Instructions

 Otherwise, enter the credit from either Line 16 or Line 18 on Form 8941.

-Report the increasing research activities tax credit from IRS Form 6765.
+Report the eligible small business portion of the increasing research activities tax credit from IRS Form 6765.

 Report the employer credit for paid family and medical leave from IRS Form 8994.

 This line is reserved for future use.
-Do not use Line 4z to report tax credits.
+Do not use these li to report tax credits.

 Line 5

 Add Lines 4a through 4z.
-Enter the total on Line 5 and the applicable line in Part II.
+Enter the total on Line 5.

 Line 6